 Workforce opportunity.
 Access to good jobs, and the education and training to qualify for them, are keys to reducing racial economic disparities.
 Better data, and better data standards are needed to ensure that workers can access training that matches employers’ needs - particularly important for Black and Hispanic students.

+For a deeper dive into CODE'S Open Data for Racial Equity program, you can check out our Concept Note here.
 CODE’s work on open data for racial equity is just beginning.
 We hope it will have a significant impact over time.
 We welcome inquiries and opportunities for collaboration at firstname.lastname@example.org.